RickyJ99/RA-project/RA project.md

 1. Try to tackle the issue with mixed frequency
 2. build a code in matlab that takes the weekly avarages
 3. write in python the same code in order to be consistent

+--Sept23--
+1. adj the issue with the weekly avarages computation
+2. try to use a syntetih control